-• The left panel depicts the Garden of Eden of the biblical history, as a green landscape in the lower three-quarters.
+- The left panel depicts the Garden of Eden of the biblical history, as a green landscape in the lower three-quarters.
 In the upper section Bosch portrayed God sitting on his throne, surrounded by a luminous halo.
-Around him is a cloudy sky, with angels fighting rebellious angels who are turning into devils as they fall.
+Around him is a cloudy sky, with angels fighting rebellious angels who are turning into devils as they fall. - Below are, reading from the bottom, God creating Eve from Adam's rib, with Adam sleeping at her feet; the Serpent tempting Eve and the tree of the knowledge of good and evil; and, finally, Adam and Eve expelled from the Garden by an angel, who holds a sword, into a dark forest. - And Jehovah God commanded the man, saying, Of every tree of the

-- Below are, reading from the bottom, God creating Eve from Adam's rib, with Adam sleeping at her feet; the Serpent tempting Eve and the tree of the knowledge of good and evil; and, finally, Adam and Eve expelled from the Garden by an angel, who holds a sword, into a dark forest. - And Jehovah God commanded the man, saying, Of every tree of the garden thou mayest freely eat: but of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.
+- garden thou mayest freely eat: but of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.
 Genesis 2:16-17 - And the serpent said unto the woman, Ye shall not surely die: for God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as God, knowing good and evil.
 Genesis 3:4-5 - The woman eats the forbidden fruit and gives some to the man who also eats it.
-They become aware of their "nakedness" and make fig-leaf clothes and hide themselves when God approaches.
-God curses The Serpent, The Woman then The Man, and expels the Man and Woman from the garden and thereby from eternal life.
-The idea of the fruit being an apple is a misunderstanding or a pun on the Latin words mălum ('evil') and mālum ('apple').
+As a result of knowing good and evil they become aware of their "nakedness" and make fig-leaf clothes and hide themselves when God approaches.
+God cannot find them, which is odd for an omniscient being, and calls 'Where are you".
+Strangely, as God was aware of good and evil he must have always seen their nakedness as a sin.
+God then curses The Serpent, The Woman then The Man, and expels the Man and Woman from the garden, sentences the Women to pain in childbirth and the Man to everlasting toil and from both he takes away everlasting life and sends an angel to stop them stealing from the tree of everlasting life. - The idea of the Fruit of the Knowledge of Good and Evil being an apple is a misunderstanding or a pun on the Latin words mălum ('evil') and mālum ('apple').
 The larynx, specifically the laryngeal prominence that joins the thyroid cartilage, in the human throat is noticeably more prominent in males and was consequently called an Adam's apple, from a notion that it was caused by the forbidden fruit getting stuck in Adam's throat as he swallowed it.